-I'm really pleased that we have the Boreal Arwa Mountaineering boots in stock.
-These are the last of the current version that they are producing.
+I'm really pleased that we have the latest version of the Boreal Arwa Mountaineering boots in stock.

 Whilst I've been keen on the Boreal brand since they invented sticky rubber for rock shoes way back in the 1980s, I hadn't heard of the Arwa until a few years ago.
 Thinking the name was some sort of acronym or perhaps an obscure Himalayan summit somewhere.

 The other day I Googled it and turns out the word means mountain goat in Arabic.
 Spookily, 5 minutes after doing so someone asked me what the name meant.
 I calmly and confidently answered, trying and failing to give off an air that implied that I thought everyone knew that!

 I have now climbed in my own Arwas extensively in Ladakh in India, Western Mongolia and the Karakoram in Pakistan in the summer to over 6000m.

 They are also ideal for classic summer alpinism and Scottish winter climbing too.
 But I should make it clear that on none of the occasions in which I have worn them could I in my plodding, gasping state, in any way be confused with a graceful mountain goat.

 The Arwa comprises, what used to be the B3 (automatic crampon compatible) rigid sole, Thinsulate insulation and Sympatex waterproofing technology to create a relatively lightweight(ish) all-round mountain boot.
 The fit is broad at the forefoot and snug at the back of the heel.
 The sizing is such that you really do need to try them on rather than just order your usual size from our website.